Joint Chiefs of Staff: Role and responsibilities

-After the 1986 reorganization of the Armed Forces undertaken by the Goldwater–Nichols Act, the Joint Chiefs of Staff does not possess operational authority over troops or other units.
+After the 1986 reorganization of the Armed Forces undertaken by the Goldwater–Nichols Act, the Joint Chiefs of Staff do not possess operational authority over troops or other units.
 Responsibility for conducting military operations goes from the president to the secretary of defense directly to the commanders of the unified combatant commands and thus bypasses the Joint Chiefs of Staff completely.

-Today, their primary responsibility is to ensure personnel readiness, policy, planning and training of their respective services for the combatant commanders to utilize.
+Today, their primary responsibility is to ensure personnel readiness, policy, planning, and training of their respective services for the combatant commanders to utilize.
 In addition, the chairman of the Joint Chiefs of Staff acts as the chief military advisor to the president and the secretary of defense.
 In this strictly advisory role, the Joint Chiefs constitute the third-highest deliberative body for military policy, after the National Security Council and the Homeland Security Council, which includes the president and other officials besides the chairman of the Joint Chiefs.

-While serving as the chairman or vice chairman of the Joint Chiefs of Staff, chief of staff of the Army, commandant of the Marine Corps, chief of naval operations, chief of staff of the Air Force, or commandant of the Coast Guard, basic pay is $18,808.20 a month, plus a $4,000 per year personal money allowance.
+While serving as the chairman or vice chairman of the Joint Chiefs of Staff, chief of staff of the Army, commandant of the Marine Corps, chief of naval operations, chief of staff of the Air Force, chief of space operations, or commandant of the Coast Guard, basic pay is $18,808.20 a month, plus a $4,000 per year personal money allowance.